 If you take any medications on a regular basis or suffer from a medical condition, you’ll want to address these concerns ahead of time as well.
 Make sure to speak with your doctor to obtain enough medication to get you through your trip (account for possible delays, just to be safe).
 Depending on how long you will be traveling, you may need to stock up on extra medications.

 Reserve Airport Parking

 Another thing that you can do to make your travel experience less stressful is to reserve your airport parking space ahead of time.
 This will eliminate all the guesswork when you arrive at the airport, so you can focus on making it to your gate in a timely manner.

 If you’re flying out of the Denver International Airport and you’d like to reserve a parking space for your trip, be sure to download the ParkDIA app on your smartphone.
-Our parking lot is open 24 hours a day, seven days a week, and we offer uncovered, covered, and valet parking spaces.
+Our parking lot is open 24 hours a day, seven days a week, and we offer uncovered or covered parking spaces.